-Welcome to our site.
+Welcome!
 The Flora of Virginia Project was undertaken in 2001 to steer creation of the first comprehensive reference work on the native and naturalized plants of Virginia.
 The Project undertook a fourfold mission:

 ♦ To produce a comprehensive manual of the plants of Virginia.